Texas Chainsaw 3D: Plot

 While at the police department, Heather begins digging through the files, learning how the Sawyer family was killed and empathizing with them.
 The sheriff and Hartman send an officer to investigate the Carson estate.
 Over the phone, the officer reports his findings.
-He finds Nikki hiding in a freezer but accidentally shoots her in the head before he himself is killed by Leatherface.
-Leatherface skins the flesh from the officer's cadaver and uses it to create a new flesh mask.
+He finds Nikki hiding in a freezer, but inadvertently shoots her dead before he himself is killed by Leatherface with an axe.
+Leatherface cuts the skin from the officer's face and uses it to create a new mask.
 Enraged by the officer's findings, Hartman vows to end the remaining Sawyers.
 Heather leaves the station and meets with her lawyer at a bar.
-He tells her that Leatherface is her cousin, who survived the burning of the farmhouse.
+He tells her that Leatherface is her cousin, Jedidiah "Jed" Sawyer, who survived the burning of the farmhouse.
 Heather escapes the bar when Hartman finds her and runs into Deputy Carl in his patrol car.
 As they drive away, Carl reveals himself as Burt's son.
 He kidnaps her and takes her to the Sawyer family's slaughterhouse, and ties her up to lure Leatherface.

-Listening over the deceased officer's police radio, Leatherface learns of Heather's location and goes to the slaughterhouse to kill her.
-When he sees a Sawyer sigil birth mark on Heather's chest, he releases her.
+Listening over the deceased officer's police radio, Leatherface learns of Heather's location and goes to the slaughterhouse to kill her, but releases her after seeing a Sawyer sigil birth mark on her chest.
 Leatherface is attacked from behind by Hartman and his friend Ollie.
 Heather takes the opportunity to escape.
 As Hartman and Ollie prepare to throw Leatherface into a meat grinder, Heather returns and kills Ollie, and tosses Leatherface his chainsaw.
-In the struggle, the sheriff arrives but hesitates to stop Leatherface from killing Burt.
-Leatherface uses his chainsaw to force Hartman to his death in the meat grinder.
+In the struggle, the sheriff arrives but hesitates to stop Leatherface from killing Hartman.
+Leatherface severs both of Hartman's hands with the chainsaw, causing him to fall into the meat grinder.

 The sheriff lets Heather and Leatherface go.
 Afterwards, Leatherface and Heather return to the Carson Estate, where Heather reads the letter from Verna.
 It informs her that her real name is Edith Rose Sawyer, that Leatherface lives in the basement behind the metal door and that he will protect her for the rest of his life, but it also requests that she take care of him in return.
-Leatherface buries Verna's body.
-Heather accepts how Leatherface's mental state drove him to commit his crimes and accepts him as her only family.
+After seeing Leatherface burying Verna's body with great care, Heather accepts how his mental state drove him to commit his crimes.
+She also notes how elderly he's become and accepts him as her only family.

-In a post-credits scene, Heather's adoptive parents arrive at the Carson estate to visit Heather, intending on greedily splitting her assets.
-As they wait in front of the door, Leatherface comes through the door with his chainsaw in hand.
+In a post-credits scene, Heather’s adoptive parents arrive at the Sawyer estate to visit her, only to be met with a chainsaw-wielding Leatherface as he answers the door.